ABOUT FORSYTH COUNTY,

 States representative, United States minister to Spain,

-of State under Presidents Jackson and Van Buren.
+under Presidents Jackson and Van Buren.

 The county has one incorporated city-the city of Cumming,